Azer0s/quacktors/README.md

 }
 ```

+Since GenServer handler names are resolved via `Type`, GenServers cut the package prefix and append the version if there is any.
+So `"mypackage/MyMessage@v1"` could be referenced in a cast handler with `HandleMyMessageV1Cast` (note: letters in the version name are automatically turned to upper case).

 ### Monitoring actors

 quacktors can monitor both local, as well as remote actors.
 As soon as the monitored actor goes down, a `DownMessage` is sent out to the monitoring actor.